AdaRoseCannon/adarosecannon.github.io/_posts/2018-04-16-help-someone-has-pointed-out-my-conference-has-diversity-issues.md

 ---
 layout: post
 title: "“Help! someone has pointed out my conference has diversity issues!"
-description: "I get asked this question a lot."
+description: "I get asked this question a lot.
+I hope to give some advice in this article."
 categories: Blog
 author: Ada Rose Cannon
 star: 1